 This post covered modifying cheap servos to have them move smoothly, minimizing stutter and adding customizable control characteristics.
 With just a bit of effort and easy soldering you can modify any servo to make it compliant like high-end motion control systems offer.
 This proves useful in projects that by definition interact with the environment, such as multi-legged robots, manipulators etc.

-What’s your opinion on servo motion?
+What are your thoughts on this project?
 Share your experience in the comments below!